SamanthaLop/Small_Bugs_Big_Data/README.md

 # Small_Bugs_Big_Data
 Selected custom scripts used in the analysis of Malaise trap bulkDNA shotgun sequencing data, as part of the manuscript "Small Bugs, Big Data: Metagenomics for arthropod biodiversity monitoring" - for submission to Ecology and Evolution.

-The Kraken2 database used in this study is publicly available at 10.17044/scilifelab.29666605.
+The Kraken2 database used in this study is publicly available at 10.17044/scilifelab.29666605 (DOI will be active after review).

 ______